Districts of Israel: Judea and Samaria Area

-The name Judea and Samaria for this geographical area is based on terminology from the Hebrew and other sources relating to ancient Israel and Judah/Judea.
+The name Judea and Samaria for this geographical area is based on terminology from the Hebrew Bible and other sources relating to ancient Israel and Judah/Judea.
 The territory has been under Israeli control since the 1967 Six-Day War but not annexed by Israel, pending negotiations regarding its status.
 It is part of historic Israel, which leads to politically contentious issues.
-However, it is not recognized as part of the State of Israel by the United Nations and most nations.
+However, it is not recognized as part of the State of Israel by the United Nations.

-There are no sub-districts and no natural regions in the Judea and Samaria Area.
+There are no subdistricts or administratively declared "natural regions" in the Judea and Samaria Area.